 So you’re eager to grow your Japanese Gel Color collection, but are all Japanese gels created equal?
-And Are there some stand out, MUST-BUY colors?
-In today’s video we’ll be highlighting Vetro, Leafgel, and Kokoist Japanese Gel colors.
+Are there some that stand out, MUST-BUY colors?
+Today we’ll be highlighting Vetro, Leafgel, and Kokoist Japanese Gel colors.

 Colors, colors, colors!
 How do they differ and which are must-buys.